-Experienced puffin dog owner, breeder, and veterinarian Susan Torgerson, DVM, also has good information about this phenomenon.
+Experienced puffin dog owner, breeder, and veterinarian Susan Torgerson, DVM, also has good information about this phenomenon on her website.

 The Bottom Line

-Lundehund owners love their breed, and they can be great companions for an active owner.
+Lundehund owners love their breed, and these dogs can be great companions for an active, attentive family.
 However, as you can see, adding a Lundehund to your home takes careful planning.
 Be sure to do your research and speak to other owners, and always work with a responsible breeder.